Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/center_section.md

 ### Reset Button

-Pressing the Reset Button drops the currently tracked ground target location from [WRCS](../../../systems/weapon_systems/wrcs.md) computer memory, returns the Along and Cross Track cursors to their default positions, and resets the velocity tracking system values to zero.
+Pressing the Reset Button (3) drops the currently tracked ground target location from [WRCS](../../../systems/weapon_systems/wrcs.md) computer memory, returns the Along and Cross Track cursors to their default positions, and resets the velocity tracking system values to zero.

 ### Along Track Wheel

-Used to define relative range of the aircraft to the Radar initial Point, using an expanding/contracting hemisphere cursor on the radar display.
+The Along Track wheel (4) is used to define relative range of the aircraft to the Radar initial Point, using an expanding/contracting hemisphere cursor on the radar display.
 This hemisphere presents true range to the target via the hemispherical PPI projection, thus allowing the Radar initial Point to be detected in an offset approach to the target.
 Close approximation of range to the Radar initial Point should be prepared first with the Along Track